HelenDAnalyst/Portfolio-Projects/README.md

 order by 1,2

--- Total Population vs Total Tests
+-- Total Population vs Tests

 Select dea.continent, dea.location, dea.date, dea.population, vac.new_tests
-SUM(CAST(vac.new_tests AS INT)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date)
+, SUM(CAST(vac.new_tests AS INT)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date)
 AS RollingPeopleTested
 From PortfolioProject..CovidDeaths dea
 Join PortfolioProject..CovidVaccinations vac
 	On dea.location = vac.location
 	and dea.date = vac.date
-where dea.continent is not null order by 1,2,3
+where new_tests is not null
+AND Dea.continent IS NOT NULL
+order by 1,2,3

 -- Total Population vs Vaccinations

 Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
-SUM(CAST(vac.new_vaccinations AS INT)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date)
+, SUM(CAST(vac.new_vaccinations AS BIGINT)) OVER (PARTITION BY dea.location ORDER BY dea.location, dea.date)
 AS RollingPeopleVaccinated
 From PortfolioProject..CovidDeaths dea
 Join PortfolioProject..CovidVaccinations vac
 	On dea.location = vac.location
 	and dea.date = vac.date
+WHERE new_vaccinations is not null
-where dea.continent is not null order by 1,2,3
+AND dea.continent is not null
+order by 1,2,3